rapid7/metasploit-framework/documentation/modules/post/networking/gather/enum_f5.md

 * F5 Big-IP 15.1.0.2

-This module will look for the follow parameters which contain credentials:
+This module will look for the following parameters which contain credentials:

 * Big-IP
   * user